- Live Rates

 We have given you some very general, simplified examples in this article.
 Before you make any decisions that are likely to have tax consequences, you should spend some time with a good tax advisor.
 They will be able to give you advice and information that is specific to your unique rental property situation.

-For more information on the mortgage loan side of rental property ownership, feel free to reach out to us, no obligation.
+For more information on the mortgage loan side of rental property ownership in WA, OR, ID, or CO, feel free to reach out to us, no obligation.
 Simply click the button below to get expert advice from our experienced loan officers.